 I am a PhD candidate in the history and philosophy of science at the University of Toronto with a specialization in bioethics from the Joint Centre for Bioethics.
-I study the history and philosophy of suffering in 20th-century American medicine, focusing on the following three areas:
+My dissertation is tentatively titled "Thorns in the Flesh: Essays On the History and Philosophy of Suffering in 20th-Century American Medicine."
+This project focuses on the following three areas:

 History of Suffering in 20th-Century American Medicine

 My historical research charts the emergence of a contemporary medical discourse about suffering, which most scholars say started in America during the early 1980s.
 My work focuses on the dominant theory in this discourse, proposed by a physician-philosopher hailing from New York named Eric Cassell.
 I investigate some of the cultural trends that encouraged his theory to spring up with great success when it did, focusing specifically on ideas about suffering trafficked between medicine and law.